How To Make Your Own Beautiful Bouquet (Fresh Or Dried) For Any Occasion

 Thomason recommends always starting by placing your greens: "That's going to give you a base and help it all stay together and stay up," she says.

-If you have an idea of where your recipient will be placing their bouquet, that can help shape your arrangement too.
+If you have an idea where your finished bouquet will go, that can help shape your arrangement too.

 If you think it will be placed against a wall, for example, you can get away with only arranging half of the bouquet.
 "In that case, you'd want to put greens standing up on one side and acting as an anchor for the back," Thomason says.
 "You can make the front really shine because that's the moment you really need to focus on."